Vermont Section 8 Housing

 In Vermont, the income limits for Section 8 housing vary depending on the size of the household and the location of the housing.
 The income limits are updated annually by HUD, and the most recent income limits can be found in the table below.

-It's important to note that these income limits are only guidelines and that eligibility for Section 8 housing is also based on other factors, such as citizenship, background check, and demand for vouchers.
+These income limits are only guidelines and that eligibility for Section 8 housing is also based on other factors, such as citizenship, background check, and demand for vouchers.

 Fair Market Rents for Section 8 Housing in Vermont